2022

 Travel is empowering, uplifting, enjoyable, and educational.
 When we travel, we add to our experiences and memories, reinforcing our understanding of ourselves and those encountered along the journey.
 Upon our return we are freed, we are stretched, we are lifted and we reimagine ourselves.

-WAFT was imagined as a vehicle to allow selected Kenyan Artists and Writers the time and the funds to travel to the world’s oldest and most prestigious art exhibition; The Venice Biennale, with its many international pavilions and adjacent art exhibits.
-The hope is WAFT will annually nominate different groups of dedicated artists and writers, who would travel to contemporary and ancient Art sites and events in Africa, where Art was - and is - created and where it still exists.
+WAFT was imagined as a vehicle to allow selected Kenyan Writers and Artists and the time and the funds to travel to the world’s oldest and most prestigious art exhibition; The Venice Biennale, with its many international pavilions and adjacent art exhibits.
+The hope is WAFT will annually nominate different groups of dedicated writers and artists, who would travel to contemporary and ancient Art sites and events in Africa, where Art was - and is - created and where it still exists.
 By visiting these sites that we have historically traveled through, built on and marked, WAFT will create opportunities to learn and expand our understanding of Art.
 This will imprint powerfully in the memories of the travelers, allowing a deeper understanding of what we've encountered and creating a conversation with these places and each others' experiences.

 For Africans to rebuild broken histories, we must intentionally and actively share what we have witnessed, experienced and understood about ourselves.
 WAFT will work to create memories that are sacred, specific and special, that we can utilize to reinforce our bonds; Building deeper, more integrated, and more self-determined Art practices.
 Making Art stronger and richer, through movement and travel, will allow us to grow our sense of shared cultural space and strengthen our common histories.